ptagseth/kanoa-software/docs/products/mes/home-page.md

 import ChevronRightIcon from '@mui/icons-material/ChevronRight';

 :::info
-The home page serves as the initial display in the MES application and provides a comprehensive overview of the current status of all assets across all enterprises.
+The home page serves as the initial display in the Ops application and provides a comprehensive overview of the current status of all assets across all enterprises.
 :::

 ## Asset Display Options